 If you wish to see the river crossing, you must be prepared to be patient and be out the entire day with your guide, with a packed breakfast and lunch.
 Literally hundreds of thousands of desperate wildebeest can gather together on the banks of the river, gazing wistfully across the turbulent water at the green grass on the other side...but not one animal will make a move.
 All it takes is one brave wildebeest to literally take the plunge, so to speak, and then they will all follow!
 But wildebeest gathering at the river bank does also not necessarily mean a river crossing - frustratingly, they have also been known to mill around on the bank for a few days before attempting to cross!

 Those animal that do successfully avoid the jaws of the crocodiles, and make it over the river, are rewarded with the lush green grazing grass of the Masai Mara’s vast plains, and by September, these plains are alive with wildlife, watched closely by predators such as lion, leopard and cheetah, looking for an easy meal.

-If you want to come to Kenya over these months to witness this extraordinary event, then you must be prepared to both book early (as this is not surprisingly THE most popular time for visitors), and also pay High Season rates.
+If you want to come to Kenya over these months to witness this extraordinary event, then you must be prepared to both book early (as this is not surprisingly THE most popular time for visitors), and also pay high season rates.